18513763652/18513763652.github.io/_posts/2020-09-13-Git-and-github.md

 ### How to connect the git, github, and Visula studio together.
 1.Creat a github project;
 2.Commad pale (from the Visualstudio setting or command + option + p shortcut );
-3.Git clone the github project into the local;
-4.Git clone and paste the github project url into the bar area;
+3.Git clone the github project into the local: Git clone and paste the github project url into the bar area;
-5.Then you need to select a place to install your project;
+4.Then you need to select a place to install your project;
-6.Creat a [readme.md file] new file and put the code content into the code files and save it ;
+5.Creat a [readme.md file] new file and put the code content into the code files and save it ;
-7.Go to the fork tab, add the commit message and click the select the tick logo to finish the tick;
+6.Go to the fork tab, add the commit message and click the select the tick logo to finish the tick;
-8.go to the refresh logo in the bottom and click that to push the change into the github.
+7.go to the refresh logo in the bottom and click that to push the change into the github.
-9.To allowe the password issue, just type the mac computer password to authorise it happen.
+8.To allow the password issue, just type the mac computer password to authorise it happen.

 Reference link:
 instruction video: [Using Git with VS Code and Github](https://www.youtube.com/watch?v=9cMWR-EGFuY)